 Want to change lives this holiday season?
 Give gifts of hope, joy, and opportunity by providing a family with the life-changing gifts of agricultural resources.
 Learn more about how this is possible at the Living Gift Market on Sunday, December 3 from 10:00-11:00am in McAdams Hall.

 This holiday season, St. Paul will support Heifer International, an organization which provides agricultural resources for people around the world in order to help them rise out of poverty.
 At the Living Gift Market, you can take part in a unique gifting experience of purchasing animals (the living gifts) to help end hunger and poverty in the world.
 You don’t take any animals home, you buy them for people in need.
-You can purchase animals in a loved one’s name and St. Paul will provide you with a special Christmas card for you to give.
+You can purchase animals in a loved one’s name and St. Paul will provide you with a special Christmas card and ornament for you to share.